 Banro's second gold mine, Namoya, is scheduled to begin commercial production in 2H 2015

-Banro's Namoya (oxide and free-milling) mine is currently ramping-up to full commercial production, which is expected to begin shortly.
+Banro's Namoya (oxide and free-milling) mine entered commercial production on January 1, 2016.
 At full capacity, the Namoya mine, a hybrid heap leach – CIL plant, is expected to produce 9,000 to 10,000 ounces of gold per month.

 Namoya has a Proven & Probable mineral reserve of 20.53 million tonnes grading 1.92g/t Au containing 1.27 million ounces of gold.
 Measured and Indicated resources at Namoya are 28.73 million tonnes grading 1.88 g/t Au containing 1.74 million ounces of gold plus an Inferred resource of 6.35 million tonnes grading 1.63g/t Au containing 332,184 ounces of gold.
 The updated resource calculation used a cut-off grade of 0.4 g/t Au.

 The Namoya property lies at the southern end of the Twangiza-Namoya gold belt in Maniema province, approximately 210 kilometers southwest of Twangiza and consists of one PE covering an area of 174 square kilometres.

 Alluvial deposits of gold were first discovered at Namoya in 1930 and mined between 1931 and 1947.
 Primary gold was also discovered during this period and underground mining commenced on the Filon 'B' deposit in 1947.
 Further discoveries of primary gold mineralization were made at Mwendamboko, Kakula and Muviringu, where selective mining was carried out.
 The majority of this mining was based on small-scale underground development along specific mineralized quartz veins or stockwork zones.
 During the 1950s a small open pit was established on Mt.
 Mwendamboko.